You find yourself standing at the edge of a bustling city street, camera in hand, ready to capture the world around you.

 So the 1/2000 shutter speed is read as one-two-thousand of a second, which is faster than a millisecond.

 For shutter speeds starting from a second and above, there are two possibilities.
-Either your camera doesn’t add any symbols and just display the number or it uses a quote (“).
+Either your camera doesn’t add any symbols and just displays the number or it uses a quote (“).

-The straight/typewriter/ASCII quotation marks (“) serves as the symbol for “seconds”.
+The straight/typewriter/ASCII quotation marks (“) serve as the symbol for “seconds”.